Theodor Friedrich Julius Basiner

-Theodor Friedrich Julius Basiner (3 January 1816–14 October 1862) was a Baltic German botanist who lived and worked mainly in Imperial Russia.
+Theodor Friedrich Julius Basiner (3 January 1816 – 14 October 1862) was a Baltic German botanist who lived and worked mainly in the Russian Empire.

 Life and work

-Theodor Friedrich Julius Basiner was born in Tartu, present-day Estonia, and studied at Tartu University between 1836 and 1840.
+Theodor Friedrich Julius Basiner was born in Tartu, present-day Estonia, and studied at the Imperial University of Dorpat between 1836 and 1840.
 In 1843 he became a conservator at the Botanical Garden in Saint Petersburg.
 He kept this position until 1845, when he became the institution's librarian.
 In 1849 he moved to a new position in Kiev, present-day Ukraine.
-In 1842-43 he made a scientific journey to Khiva in present-day Uzbekistan.
+In 1842–43 he made a scientific journey to Khiva in present-day Uzbekistan.
 He died in Vienna, Austria.